-(d) Basis of Accounting
+(c) Basis of Accounting

 The Commission's financial statements are prepared using the accrual method of accounting.
-The accrual method of accounting requires recognition of the financial effects of transactions, events, and circumstances in the period(s) when those transactions, events, and circumstances of when cash is received or paid.
-The Commission also uses budgetary accounting to facilitate compliance with legal constraints and to monitor its budget authority at the various stages of execution, including allotment, obligation, and eventual outlay.
+The accrual method of accounting requires recognition of the financial effects of transactions, events, and circumstances in the period(s) when those transactions, events, and circumstances occur, regardless of when cash is received or paid.
+The Commission also uses budgetary accounting to facilitate compliance with legal constraints and to monitor its budget authority at the various stages of execution. including allotment. obligation, and eventual outlay.

-(e) Revenue and Financing Sources
+(d) Revenue and Financing Sources

 As described above, the Commission receives funds for its operating and capital expenditures through an appropriation allotment from DOE.
-For financial statement purposes, the appropriation allotment is recognized as a financing source when operating expenses (primarily salaries and benefits), other than depreciation, are incurred and when capital assets are purchased.
+For purposes. financial statement the appropriation allotment is recognized as a financing source when operating expenses (primarily salaries and benefits), other than depreciation, are incurred and when capital assets are purchased.